 Choose between a single lightweight if it is just for yourself or a Tunnel or a Dome tent if there are two of you.
 The tent should have adequate storage in the fly for your gear.
 I began with a cheaper tunnel tent which began to leak after two seasons.
 I went on to a Mac Micro-light which was wonderfully rugged, simple and light but a bit small.
 I now have a heavier Dome Fairydown.
-I prefer Dome tents to Tunnel tents because you can exit either side rather than either end which is less hassle in the middle of the night.
+I prefer Dome tents to Tunnel tents because they are often free-standing plus you can exit either side, rather than through the front, which is less hassle in the middle of the night.

 Tents are usually designated by seasons.
 Thus a four season tent would be more rugged, usually better quality, designed for alpine use and more expensive than a two or three season tent.
 But if you are a summer camper, you might find a four season tent too hot (i.e. lacking inner mesh to minimize heat loss).
+Alas there is no such thing as the perfect tent and you must strike the right balance between weight, size, performance and price.
 A good quality two to three-season is generally enough for touring.

 The Sleeping Bag